Anton-Konyk/social-media-api/README.md

 http://127.0.0.1:8001/api/v1/user/register/
 ![register.png](register.png)

-You need to visite to admin consol: http://127.0.0.1:8001/admin/django_celery_beat/periodictask/ and add task periodic task media.task.publishing_post with your scheduler
+You need to visite to admin consol (use supervisor email and password): http://127.0.0.1:8001/admin/django_celery_beat/periodictask/ and add task periodic task media.task.publishing_post with your scheduler